lud/lud.github.io/_posts/2013-12-06-a-shopping-list-with-d3js.md

 not hard but I do not explain theese concepts. ([Some doc here](http://bost.ocks.org/mike/selection/)).

-My code is far from perfect, It would be glad to get pull requests [here](https://gist.github.com/lud/7869565).
+My code is far from perfect, feel free to send pull requests [here](https://gist.github.com/lud/7869565).

 ### What is it ?